 If an individual has 3 or more duplicate copies of any photograph, motion picture, exhibition, show, representation, or other presentation which, in whole or in part, includes any sexual conduct by a child, they will be looking at a second degree felony of promoting child pornography.
 The legislature views duplicate copies as evidence of an intent to promote or distribute such illegal depictions, an act they consider more serious than simple possession.

 Possession or promotion of child porn charges are generally the result of a large sting operation performed by local police agencies or the Federal government.
 Typically the individual is known to download and/or distribute images of children.
 Depending on the imminence of the investigation, police agencies may wait until more and more images are downloaded and distributed in order to build a more serious case against the individual.
 When they are satisfied with their case they will petition either a State or Federal judge for a search warrant to search your computer and potentially other parts of your home and belongings.
 When this happens you must comply with their warrant but you are not obligated to speak to the police, nor would any Tampa criminal attorney in our office advise you to.
 Speaking to the Police in situations like this could amount to more charges if there is evidence of travel to meet a minor or some other lewd act.

 Regardless of whether you are charged in State or Federal Court with possession or promoting child porn, we advise that you contact our office prior to speaking with anyone about the facts of your case.
 It cannot be stressed enough that short of murder charges, sex crimes are the most zealously prosecuted crimes on the books.
-We have a criminal lawyer available to take your call 24 hours a day, 7 days a week at 813-444-7435.
+We have a criminal lawyer available to take your call at 813-444-7435.